symbiont-trust/poc_solidity_polygon/README.md

 ## Usage
 1. Head over to https://amoy.polygonscan.com/
 2. Create an account and login
-3. in the search bar, paste in the cocntract address of the smart contract and search for the contract.
+3. in the search bar, paste the contract address of the smart contract and search for the contract.
 If the   contract is verified, a UI with the contract address and fields to interact with the contract will appear.
 1. Connect your MetaMask wallet.
 3. Interact with the contract through Polygonscan